Augusta02/GoMyCode-Projects/README.md

 - 👋 Hi, I’m @Augusta02
-- 👀 I’m interested in Artificial Intelligence
+- 👀 I’m interested in Artificial Intelligence, Data Science and Machine Learning
 - 🌱 I’m currently learning Python and Machine Learning
 - 💞️ I’m looking to collaborate with fellow Data scientist
-- 📫 How to reach me via email @ alokamchinenye02@gmail.com or twitter @alokam_ca
+- 📫 How to reach me via email @ alokamchinenye02@gmail.com

 <!---
 Augusta02/Augusta02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.